 AppboyUIfolders to your project as a group.

 - Make sure that the “Copy items into destination group’s folder” option is checked if you are integrating for the first time.
-In Xcode 7+, expand “Options” in the file picker to select “Copy items if needed” and “Create groups.”
+Expand “Options” in the file picker to select “Copy items if needed” and “Create groups.”

 - (Optional) If you are one of the following:

-- You only want the core analytics features of the SDK and do not use any UI features (e.g, In-App Messages, News Feed, or Feedback)
+- You only want the core analytics features of the SDK and do not use any UI features (e.g, In-App Messages or Content Cards)

 - You have custom UI for Braze’s UI features and handle the image downloading yourself